mazid-dev/simple-flask-app/README.md

 Important: For the pipeline to work, you must add two secrets to your GitHub repository settings: DOCKER_USERNAME and DOCKER_HUB_TOKEN.

 Contact
-If you have any questions, feel free to contact me.
+For any questions or collaboration, feel free to reach out:
+Md Mazid Hossain

-mazid.info67@gmail.com
+📩 Email: mazid.info67@gmail.com